khalilAmustafa/Vision-Career/README.md

 - maximum 4 resources
 - maximum 2 Coursera resources
-- priority order: **Coursera → Udemy → YouTube** fileciteturn4file0L46-L51
+- priority order: **Coursera → Udemy → YouTube**

-This keeps the AI focused on recommending **what** the user should learn, while the app stays responsible for fetching suitable resources. fileciteturn4file0L88-L96
+This keeps the AI focused on recommending **what** the user should learn, while the app stays responsible for fetching suitable resources.

+The same strategy can be reused for normal subject nodes and generated Phase 3 nodes.

 ---